LeoBlanchette/articles/the_law_and_the_tree/README.md

 > Deuteronomy 8:3 - And he humbled thee, and suffered thee to hunger, and fed thee with **manna**, which thou knewest not, neither did thy fathers know; that he might make thee know that **man doth not live by bread only, but by every word that proceedeth out of the mouth of the LORD doth man live.**

 And so we see a repetition: The **manna**'s symbolism represents **the Word**, and the Word is the reality of the symbol, to be taken as having higher authority and literalism.
-In this case, we see Moses compare manna to the Word, and later the Word is Jesus.
+In this case, we see Moses compares manna to the Word, and later the Word is Jesus.
 Therefore **manna = Jesus**.
 But the manna was not the literal life-giving food, as it is plainly stated later that those who ate of the manna died (John 6:49-51).
-So there was no life-giving quality to the actual symbolic physical element, but rather the reality of the giving power was in the Word itself.
+So there was no life-giving quality to the actual symbolic physical element, but rather the reality of the life-giving power was in the Word itself.

 With this strong principle applied, **The Tree of Life** must represent Jesus the same as the Manna did.
 This is because Jesus equated himself with **Life**.
 Therefore there **cannot be two separate entities which are a source of life**, but rather just one entity, with the lesser symbol pointing to the greater.